sigaostudios/vibeathon-250814/README.md

 - Production output path: `dist/template-angular/` (configured in `angular.json`).

 ## What You Get Out-of-the-Box
-- Scene flow (Boot → Preloader → MainMenu → Game → GameOver)
+- Scene flow (Boot → Preloader → MainMenu → MascotPlayground)
 - Overlay controls in Angular to drive scenes and movement
 - Config route with persistent settings (via `StorageService`)
 - EventBus for Angular ↔ Phaser messaging